 Once we reached our destination with the ferry we cycled to Nagu where we bought more breakfast and snacks at the local grocery store.

-From there it was another 25 km ride to Korpoström where we stayed over night in the Saaristokeskus.
-The hotel also featured an exhibition, sauna and a guest harbor.
+From there it was another 25 km ride to Korpoström where we stayed overnight in the Saaristokeskus.
+The hotel also featured an exhibition, a sauna, and a guest harbor.
 Moreover, there was also a small shop.

 The prices of the restaurant were a bit on the upper range (e.g. broccoli soup for 15 EUR or a “variety of tomatoes” for 10.90 EUR) but the quality was excellent.